ScilifelabDataCentre/OrderPortal/README.md

 There are basically three kinds of users:

-1. An external scientist, who uses the portal to place one or more orders, and to follow the progress of an order.
-In principle, this type of user can place orders with any facility.
+1. User: An external scientist, who uses the portal to place one or more orders, and to follow the progress of an order.

-2. Facility staff, including facility administrator, who may view and edit all orders for their facility.
+2. Staff: Facility staff, who may view and process orders.

-3. System administrators, who are allowed to view and edit all aspects of the system.
-This user account should only be used to perform system maintenance.
-It should not be used for any actual processing of orders.
+3. Admin: System administrators, who are allowed to view and edit all aspects of the system.
+This user account can modify the form fields, and manage the user database.

-Authentication uses one single database, meaning that the same user account can be used to access to different facilities.

-User accounts can be set as inactive, for example if the person leaves, or as a means of blocking invalid use.
-Deletion of a user account is never allowed (except in special circumstances, only by system administrators), to allow full traceability of old orders.
+User accounts can be set as inactive, for example if the person leaves her position, or as a means of blocking invalid use.
+Deletion of a user account is not allowed, to allow full traceability of old orders.

 New registrations must be approved by facility staff.